-With low humidity and high temperatures - as well as human error - house fires are a potential threat can be highly dangerous, so it's important for everyone in your family to be aware of proper fire prevention and safety.
+With low humidity and high temperatures in Arizona - as well as human error and carelessness - house and brush fires are a potential threat can be highly dangerous, so it's important for everyone in your family to be aware of proper fire prevention and safety.
 Most fires can be prevented with common sense and with the following simple fire safety tips that will help you, your family and your home stay safe.

 Outdoor Safety Tips